yogurt-foundation/yogurt-css-documentation/docs/sizing/min-height.md

 ## Min Height

-Utilities for setting the minimum height of an element
+Utilities for setting the minimum height of an element.

-### Usage
+### Class

 | class |  | css properties |
 |:--|:--|:--|